 Average True Range (ATR) is a technical analysis indicator that works as a measure of volatility.
 It was introduced — along with many other technical analysis tools — by Welles Wilder in his book, “New Concepts in Technical Trading Systems.”
-As of now, ATR is one of the most commonly used technical analysis indicators that withstood the test of time and made its way into many trading platforms.
+As of now, ATR is one of the most commonly used technical analysis tools that withstood the test of time and made its way into many trading platforms.

 How does it work?

-Though it may not seem like it the idea behind the indicator is simple.
+Though it may not seem like it the idea behind ATR is simple.
 Currency exchange rates always fluctuate.
 High volatility is one the reasons millions of traders all over the world just love the Forex market.
 With volatility come trading opportunities.
 The direction of the future trend is, of course, important but knowing that the trend is just about to begin is already extremely helpful.
 More than that, for certain strategies it is not even necessary to know the exact direction of the trend if volatility is high enough.
 There are several ways to estimate market volatility and ATR is utilizing one of them.

 To understand how ATR works it is necessary to take a look at the concept of the true range first.
 According to Wilder, the true range is the greatest of the following:

 - Current High less the previous Close,

 Absolute values are used for the last two bullets to ensure positive numbers.